 - When in Motovun, I highly recommend paragliding!

-Your instructor, a highly experienced guy from Australia will make your visit of Motovun unique!
-If you don’t have your own GoPro, he will take care of the pictures.
-More info and pricing here.
+This is a #1 activity in the town for a reason!
+During Motovun paragliding, you will fly over a picturesque village called Buzet (which is 4 km from Motovun).
+Your instructor, a highly experienced guy from Australia will make your visit to Motovun truly unique and if you don’t have your own GoPro, he will take care of the pictures as well!
+You can find more info and pricing here.

 - Olive oil tasting

 - Attend the “Truffles Days” – you visit White truffle Fair every year in October and November

 - Take a stroll on the walkable city walls and admire the view over the vineyards and olive groves from the top